Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - The invention is anticipated by the traditional knowledge of any community in India or elsewhere.

 - The application fails to disclose information in respect of corresponding foreign applications or provides false information.

 - The application was not filed within 12 months of the date of the first application.

 - The application makes false mention of or fails to disclose biological material.

-Post-grant opposition A post-grant opposition under Section 25(2) of the act can be filed by an interested party within 12 months of the date of publication of grant.
+Post-grant opposition A post-grant opposition as prescribed under Section 25(2) of the Patents Act 1970 can be filed by any person interested within 12 months of the date of publication of grant.
 A post-grant opposition can also be made on the same grounds as a pre-grant opposition.

 - by the Intellectual Property Appellate Board on the petition of any person or the government; or